Why does Regional School District #16 believe that a 1:1 technology initiative is important?

 Chromebooks are web-based devices designed around accessing the Internet through a web browser.
 They boot in seven seconds and resume instantly—eliminating time wasted with traditional computer startup and network connection.
 Long battery life (8-9 hours) means Chromebooks last an entire school day.
 Chromebooks are lighter and smaller than traditional laptops, but provide larger screens than the average tablet.
 They require little maintenance and are much lower in cost than iPads or laptops.
 Each Chromebook is managed by the district and we restrict access to non-education sites and apps using 3rd party software from GoGuardian and our district web filter.

-All students at Long River Middle School and Woodland Regional High School have been using Chromebooks since 2015, when Regional School District 16 first purchased the devices for student use.
-Students have been using GSuite (formerly Google Apps for Education) to collaborate with peers and share work with teachers in many classes since Chromebooks were first introduced to Region 16 schools.
+Region 16 began using Chromebooks since 2015 and they can be found in classrooms from Grade 2 through 12.
+Students have been using GSuite to collaborate with peers and share work with teachers in many classes.
 Applications, school work, and settings are stored in the cloud and are available anywhere the student has Internet access.
 There is no special training required: If you know how to use the Web, you know how to use a Chromebook.
 Users may have to familiarize with key strokes as shortcuts.

 The tight integration between Chromebooks and GSuite, ease of use, battery life and low total cost of ownership make Chromebooks the best choice for student devices.

-Chromebooks can seamlessly access the Google Apps suite, as well as hundreds of other apps available in the Chrome Web Store.
-Creates a “level playing field.”
+Chromebooks can seamlessly access GSuite apps like Docs, Slides, and Sheets, as well as hundreds of other apps available in the Chrome Web Store.
 All kids have the same device, eliminating the “haves and have nots.
 And teachers don’t have to troubleshoot multiple devices in classroom.

 GSuite is a web-based productivity suite of applications that Google hosts on their own servers and makes available to schools for free.
 Google provides these applications as a "service," rather than as software you have to download and install.
 To access these applications, you simply use a web browser on any computer that is connected to the Internet.
 These applications have much of the same functionality found in the Microsoft Office suite, but were built from the ground up to be accessible over the internet so that they can be used with no special software and just access to the Internet.